 Articles Posted in Probation Violations

-Probation Violation and Detention Hearing
+New Rules For Massachusetts Probation Violation and Detention Hearings

 Starting in September Massachusetts will be implementing new rules for probation violation and detention hearings.
 The proceedings effected are what are currently known as preliminary probation hearings and final probation surrender hearings.
 The former will be called a probation detention hearing.
 The latter will be referred to as a probation violation hearing.
 A new set of procedural rules will be enacted and evidentiary standards have been somewhat modified.
 These rules will apply to the Boston Municipal Court and the Massachusetts District Courts.
 The rules changes are subtle.
 They do however have more organized and just feel about them.
 Some of these rule changes are discussed below.
 Continue Reading